cnr-isti-vclab/cnr-isti-vclab.github.io/content/authors/fabio-ganovelli/_index.md

 Fabio Ganovelli is a Senior Researcher at the Visual Computing Laboratory of ISTI-CNR (Institute of Science and Technologies of Information - National Research Council) in Pisa, Italy.

 He holds a Ph.D. in computer science from the University of Pisa, and a Master’s Degree in computer science from the University of Pisa.

-His researcher career has substantially ended with the born of his first child in 2015.
-Since then, after  some years of inertial publications, the conjunction of a second newborn and the pandemic put the final nails on his coffin.
-At the present, he is taking care of very minor projects and try to make undergraduate learn transformations and Phong shading.